Mohammed78vr/chatbot-app-in-AWS/README.md

 This script is used to set up ChromaDB on the dedicated EC2 instance.

-Create a file named `setup.sh`, copy the script from the [Application Setup Script](#application-setup-script) section below, and run it with the required arguments:
+Create a file named `setup.sh`, copy the script from the section below, and run it with the required arguments:

    ```bash
    chmod +x setup.sh